slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_37-38_JMU_vs_TENN.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Tennessee should win 4 or more singles matches _95%_ of the time.
+- Tennessee should win 4 or more singles matches *95%* of the time.
-- James Madison should win 4 or more singles matches _1%_ of the time.
+- James Madison should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _4%_ of the time.
+- The winner of the doubles point should decide the match the other *4%* of the time.
-- If Tennessee wins the doubles point, their chances of winning the dual improve to _99%_.
+- If Tennessee wins the doubles point, their chances of winning the dual improve to *99%*.
-- If James Madison wins the doubles point, their chances of winning the dual improve to _5%_.
+- If James Madison wins the doubles point, their chances of winning the dual improve to *5%*.

 ------